msi-ru-cs/anomalyDet36/README.md

 Step-2: run the main.py

-# Integrated for Notification with Slack
+Note: Integrated for Notification with Slack